Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Examples (Informative) # {#examples}

-In this section, we provide some example deployments for live streaming, mapping to the architecture defined by the DASH-IF Live Task Force using the emerging DASH CMAF profile.
+In this section, we provide some example deployments for live streaming.

 ## Example 1: CMAF Ingest and a Just-in-Time Packager ## {##example-1}